Interaction-driven quantum phase transitions between topological and crystalline orders of electrons: Appendix B: BLG single particle Hamiltonian

 where $\eta =\frac{\omega_0^2}{\gamma_1^2}\approx 7.2* 10^{-3} B[\mathrm{T}]$.

 The energy difference between the $N=0$ and $N=1$ levels is further offset by the Lamb shift~\cite{Shizuya_Lamb_2012}.
 We take the value from Ref.~\cite{hunt2017direct}, i.e.,

 Adding this energy to $E_{N=1}$ and using the parameters specified above, we find that the $E_{N=1}$ and $E_{N=0}$ levels cross at $D_0=343 \frac{\mathrm{mV}}{\mathrm{nm}}$ for $B=12T$ consistent with Ref.~\cite{xiang2023intra} and the boundary of the resistive region in Fig.~\ref{fig:figure2}a in the main text.
+The energies of the Landau levels are plotted in Fig.~\ref{fig.energy_blg_ll}.

 The $N=0$ wave functions reside on a single layer of BLG, while the $N=1$ wave functions generally have contributions from both; cf.~Eq.~\eqref{eqn.sm.wfform}.
 We thus express the spatial wave functions as two-component vectors, whose entries describe the two layers, i.e.,